attelin/abc-analysis-auto-parts/README.md

-# ABC-analyysi autoalan varaosista

-Tässä projektissa analysoin autoalan varaosien 6 kuukauden myyntidataa ABC-analyysin avulla Google Sheetsissä.
+# ABC Analysis of Automotive Spare Parts

+This project presents an ABC analysis of six months of automotive spare parts sales data using Excel.

-## 📊 Analyysin vaiheet
+## 📊 Analysis Steps

-1. Datan keruu ja siivous
-2. Kokonaismyynnin laskenta
-3. Tuotteiden osuudet ja kumulatiivinen osuus
+1. Data collection and cleaning
+2. Total sales calculation
+3. Calculation of individual and cumulative sales share
-4. ABC-luokitus:
+4. ABC classification:
-   - A = top 80 %
+   - A = top 80% of sales
-   - B = seuraavat 15 %
+   - B = next 15%
-   - C = viimeiset 5 %
+   - C = remaining 5%

-## 🔧 Työkalut
+## 🔧 Tools Used

-- Google Sheets
+- Microsoft Excel
-- ABC-analyysi
+- ABC Analysis methodology
-- GitHub (tämä repositorio)
+- GitHub (this repository)

-## 📁 Liitteet
+## 📁 Attachments

+- `abc-analysis-data.xlsx`
+- Screenshot of the analysis table
+- Suggestions for improvement (if any)